wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-ezynest.md

 ## What progress have you made since launching?

-We launched the ezynest mobile application on FEB14 on iOS and android platforms and shared in our social circle, collected the feedback and worked on the bugs.
+We launched the Ezynest mobile application on FEB14 on iOS and android platforms and shared it in our social circle, collected feedback, and worked on the bugs.
 We are also planning to concentrate on one major location to start marketing to reach the users as a starting point [ i.e Dallas, TX ] and gather insights.

 ## What’s next for Ezynest?
 Where do you want to be in 3 years?